 This study investigates the impact of greater economic opportunities for women on domestic violence in Peru.
 I construct exogenous shifters of gender-specific labor productivity by exploiting gender-specific specialization in the production of major export crops, along with time variation in international crop prices and cross-sectional variation in crop planting patterns.
 Female labor productivity reduces domestic violence, including severe physical violence and female homicide.
-I find no evidence that these effects are driven by changes in total household income, increases in women's bargaining power in the household, or changes in beliefs about the role and treatment of women.
-I argue instead that results are driven by increases in women's independence and the ability to seek support outside the domestic sphere.
+These effects are not driven by changes in total household income, increases in women's bargaining power in the household, or changes in beliefs about the role and treatment of women.
+Instead, evidence suggests that results are driven by increases in women's independence and the ability to seek support outside the domestic sphere.
 The effects are stronger in districts with more unequal gender norms, in contrast to theories of "male backlash" that predict the opposite.
+JEL Codes: J12, J16, J21, O12, K49.

-^{}I would like to thank Jere Behrman, Pedro Bessone, Brian Daza, Esther Duflo, Alice Evans, Pauline Grosjean, Guy Grossman, Anne Karing, Supreet Kaur, Jacob Moscona, Ben Olken, Helene Purcell, Frank Schilbach, Heather Schofield, Harsha Thirumurthy, and Atheendar Venkataramani for invaluable advice.
-I also thank participants at the Norms and Behavioral Change Conference, at the Penn Development Research Workshop, and at the Penn Health Policy and Center for Health Incentives and Behavioral Economics Research Seminar for helpful feedback.
+\I would like to thank Jere Behrman, Tuval Danenberg, Brian Daza, Esther Duflo, Alice Evans, Pauline Grosjean, Guy Grossman, Anne Karing, Supreet Kaur, Jacob Moscona, Ben Olken, Frank Schilbach, Heather Schofield, Harsha Thirumurthy, Rob Townsend, and Atheendar Venkataramani for invaluable advice.
+I also thank participants at the Northeastern Universities Development Consortium, at the Norms and Behavioral Change Conference, at the Penn Development Research Workshop, and at the Penn Health Policy and Center for Health Incentives and Behavioral Economics Research Seminar for helpful feedback.
 I am very grateful to Jorge Agüero for his help with the Línea 100 data, and Carlos Heros for his help with the ENAHO data.
 First draft: November, 2021.

-[†]MIT Department of Economics, email: isadoraf@mit.edu
+&lt;sup>†MIT Department of Economics, email: isadoraf@mit.edu